iliketomatoes/python-cli-playground/README.md

+# Python playground boilerplate

+This project is meant to provide the developer with a simple and easy-to-use boilerplate for exercising and experimenting with the Python language.

+The developer can then launch and see the output of any exercise/experiment with a user-friendly CLI.

+*At the beginning this project was meant to be used for the Google Developers' Machine Learning Crash Course but then I realized this could be used as a general purpose playground.*

-# Machine Learning Crash Course
+~~# Machine Learning Crash Course~~

-This is the playground repo for the [Google Developers' Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course/)
+~~This is the playground repo for the [Google Developers' Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course/)~~

 ## Requirements